 WestWard Quarterly maintains a positive editorial philosophy, presenting material that is reflective, inspiring, uplifting, encouraging and humorous.
-This is not to say that we “bury our heads in the sand.”
-Some of the difficult issues of our time must be addressed, and poetry has a role to play in raising the standard of our expectations.
-It can do this through offering hope, instead of by magnifying what is crude or deplorable in the human condition.
+Although difficult issues of our time must be addressed, we believe poetry has a role to play in raising the standard of our expectations.
+It can do this through offering hope instead of by magnifying what is crude or deplorable in the human condition.

 We accept all styles of poetry and look for good imagery and grammar and a fresh outlook.
 If rhyming, we look for consistency and natural word order in the rhyme scheme.
 If metrical, we look for consistent scansion or “beat.”
 If free verse, we look for some kind of rhythm, flow, and harmony that makes a poem differ from prose.

 Publishing and Submission Schedule

 WestWard Quarterly is published in January, April, July, and October.
 The deadlines for submissions for each issue are as follows: Winter—September 30; Spring—February 28; Summer—May 31; Fall—August 31.
 Because we publish in October and January, we do not normally use Thanksgiving or Christmas poems.

 E-mail is the preferred method of submission, to avoid errors in scanning hard copy.
 Send submissions or inquiries to email@example.com or use the email link in the left panel.
 Put “WWQ Submission” or “WWQ Inquiry” in the subject line.
 We prefer that submissions be in the body of the e-mail unless the material is long or contains special characters or formatting.
 Submissions by e-mail attachments may be in MS Word, WordPerfect 6-10, or RTF files.
 Postal submissions should be sent to Shirley Anne Leonard, Editor, P.O.
 Box 369, Hamilton, Illinois, 62341, and include a SASE for response.